Life in our Church School

-A new committee to RKS, it encourages pupils’ discovery of God the creator, of their ‘innermost being’ and of the wonder of the environment.
+This committee encourages pupils’ discovery of God the creator, of their ‘innermost being’ and of the wonder of the environment.
 Over the year, the children will focus on whole school initiatives as well as reflecting on key questions of meaning and truth, developing a prayer space at school and leading an expressive arts activity for the whole school.

 Christian Distinctiveness parent feedback

 We think it's important to seek feedback on our school provision.
-In Autumn 2015 we did a parent survey to gather views and ideas about the Christian Distinctiveness at RKS
+We gather views and ideas about the Christian Distinctiveness at RKS via parent surveys.

 How do you know that RKS is a Church school?